-- The optimal location for the SV-GPS-250/2020 is a rigid surface on the upper fuselage of the aircraft. - Mounting location should be relatively level (the base of the SV-GPS-250/2020 is flat). - Do not locate the receiver within 3 feet of transmitting antennas. - Avoid antenna shadows (i.e., obstructions that block the antenna's view of the sky). - All four of the SV-GPS-250/2020's wires should all be connected to each SkyView system display for redundancy.
+- The optimal location for the SV-GPS-250/SV-GPS-2020 is a rigid surface on the upper fuselage of the aircraft. - Mounting location should be relatively level (the base of the SV-GPS-250/SV-GPS-2020 is flat). - The SV-GPS-250/SV-GPS-2020 should not be painted. - Do not locate the receiver within 3 feet of transmitting antennas. - Avoid antenna shadows (i.e., obstructions that block the antenna's view of the sky).

+All four of the SV-GPS-250/SV-GPS-2020's wires should all be connected to each SkyView system display for redundancy.

-The diagram below shows the mounting dimensions of the SV-GPS-250/2020.
+The diagram below shows the mounting dimensions of the SV-GPS-250/SV-GPS-2020.
 Note that it utilizes a common bolt pattern found in much of general aviation.

-Figure 121 - SV-GPS-250/2020 Mounting Dimensions
+Figure 117 - SV-GPS-250/2020 Mounting Dimensions

 Mounting hardware is not included.
-The SV-GPS-250/2020 is designed to install with #8 fasteners with 100 degree countersunk heads.
+The SV-GPS-250/SV-GPS-2020 is designed to install with #8 fasteners with 100 degree countersunk heads.
 The use of nut plates is recommended for convenience, but other hardware can be used if space allows.
 Specific hardware selection is determined by the installer.

 We recommend the use of weather sealant around the fastener heads to keep moisture from entering the aircraft through the mounting holes.
 The module itself is sealed and includes a rubber gasket that seals the inner wire hole.
 It also allows the module to be mounted on slightly curved surfaces.
-For extra protection, you may use weather sealant around the outside of the SV-GPS-250/2020 where it meets the skin of the aircraft.
+For extra protection, you may use weather sealant around the outside of the SV-GPS-250/SV-GPS-2020 where it meets the skin of the aircraft.